atet/raspberrypi/README.md

 ### 5.3.
 Start Craft server

-* The server program must be actively running to host a multiplayer world for users (clients) to log into
+* The Craft server program must be actively running to host a multiplayer world for users (clients) to log into
-* Once you execute the line below, the server program will start running and display events as they happen in the game world (players connecting, logging out, etc.)
+* Once you execute the line below, the server program will start running and display events as they happen in the game world (players connecting, players logging out, etc.)

 ```
 $ cd ~/Craft && \